Portola Institute

-The Portola Institute was a "nonprofit educational foundation" founded in Menlo Park, California in 1966 by Dick Raymond.
-The Portola Institute helped to develop other organizations such as The Briarpatch Society and Bob Albrecht's People's Computer Company.
-It was also the publisher of Stewart Brand's Whole Earth Catalog beginning with the first issue in 1968.
-The first issue of The Whole Earth Catalog notes that the catalog is one division of The Portola Institute and that other activities of the Institute include: "computer education for all grade levels, simulation games for classroom use, new approaches to music education, Ortega Park Teachers Laboratory."
+Portola was the publisher of Stewart Brand's Whole Earth Catalog, beginning with the first issue in 1968.
+That issue noted that the Catalog was "one division of the Portola Institute", and that other activities of the Institute included "simulation games for classroom use, [and] new approaches to music education."

-Writer Maggie Engler proposed that the computer-related intention and hopes went beyond the experiments and pilot projects.
-She offered the view that once other Bay Area efforts were made to broaden personal-computer familiarity, this furthered “the Portola Institute goal of computer literacy for every age” — adults as well as younger people.
+Commenting on the Institute's fresh vision, writer Maggie Engler opined that Portola's computer-related influence went beyond the experiments and pilot projects.
+She offered the view that once other Bay Area efforts were made to broaden personal-computer familiarity, it furthered “the Portola Institute goal of computer literacy for every age” — adults, of course, as well as younger people.

-The aim was always practical.
-Carol Goodell, PhD was co-founder of a partnership called Real World Learning, Inc. Goodell was an educator and education theorist whose husband worked for IBM.
-Raymond learned of Goodell's work and invited her into Portola’s late-1960s collaborations.
+Carol Goodell, PhD, was co-founder of a partnership called Real World Learning, Inc. She was an educator and education theorist whose husband worked for IBM.
+Raymond learned of her work and invited her into Portola’s late-1960s collaborations.
 Some thirty years later, writer June Morrall drew out some of Goodell's memories of those years, and she related that many of the eager idea people attracted to the Institute were young.
 Goodell said that Dick Raymond embodied “a nice mix of compassion, enthusiasm and realism.
 Raymond’s role was to ferret out the most doable ideas.”

+Quoting author Theodore Roszak's From Satori to Silicon Valley, Hallie Rose Scott commented on the Institute's inherent goal: Portola aimed to "scale-down, democratize, and humanize our hypertrophic technological society" by serving as a platform for smaller initiatives and by providing young students with instruction in computers and later, portable video cameras.

+Stewart Brand's project, the surprisingly successful editions of the Whole Earth Catalog (WECs), was directly in line with Portola's objectives.
+Subsequent publishing ventures of the Institute included Richard Merrill and Thomas Gage's technical Energy Primer: Solar, Water, Wind, and Biofuels, considered, for its time (1974), a fairly comprehensive introduction; Portola (in cooperation with Delta) published a second edition four years later.

-As an offshoot of Portola Institute and the success of the Whole Earth Catalog, Raymond and Brand collaborated to form the Point Foundation.
+As an offshoot of the Portola Institute, and its financial success with the WEC, Raymond and Stewart Brand collaborated to form the Point Foundation."